Poker Table Position

 The button.

-The yellow seat is the best seat in the hand, because on every round except for before the flop, you will be last to act no matter what.
-This is why you should look to play as many hands as possible (within reason) from the button, as you have a big advantage in the hand when you are last to act.
+The Button is the best seat in the hand because on every betting round (except for before the flop), you will be last to act.
+This is amazing.
+This is also why you should look to play as many hands as possible (within reason) from the button.
+I'm usually looking for a reason not to play my hand when I'm on the BTN

 How to use table position in poker.